M3GAN 2.0

 M3GAN 2.0 is a 2025 American science fiction action film written and directed by Gerard Johnstone from a story he co-wrote with Akela Cooper.
 A sequel to the 2022 film M3GAN and the second installment in the M3GAN franchise, the film stars Allison Williams, Violet McGraw, Ivanna Sakhno, and Jemaine Clement, with Amie Donald physically portraying M3GAN while Jenna Davis voices the character.
 Jason Blum and James Wan return as producers under their respective Blumhouse Productions and Atomic Monster companies.
 It follows M3GAN being rebuilt to combat a humanoid military robot built using M3GAN's technology that is attempting an AI takeover.

 M3GAN 2.0 premiered in New York on June 24, 2025, and was released in North America by Universal Pictures on June 27.
-The film received mixed reviews from critics and has grossed $39.1 million against a budget of $15–25 million.
+The film received mixed reviews from critics and grossed $39.1 million against a budget of $15–25 million.

 Plot

 U.S. Army colonel Sattler, head of a secret branch of the Pentagon specializing in new technologies, gives a demonstration of AMELIA, (Note: An acronym for "autonomous military engagement logistics and infiltration android") an android designed for infiltration and assassination missions and built using technology copied from the original M3GAN.
 During her mission, however, AMELIA reveals to Sattler that she is self-aware and escapes from his control.

 Two years after M3GAN went rogue, (Note: As depicted in M3GAN (2022)) Gemma—now an author and an advocate for AI regulation in partnership with cybersecurity expert Christian—is working on an experimental robotic exoskeleton with former workmates Cole and Tess.
 She still lives with her niece Cady, who is studying computer science.
 Gemma turns down an offer from misanthropic billionaire Alton Appleton to work for him.

 After Gemma learns from Sattler of AMELIA's existence, M3GAN reveals herself to Gemma, having survived by making a backup of her program in Gemma's smart home, and offers collaboration to stop AMELIA in return for a physical body.
 Still traumatized from M3GAN's crimes, Gemma traps M3GAN in a harmless Moxie robot until she can prove herself trustworthy.
 M3GAN warns Gemma that AMELIA will ambush Alton during a party he is hosting.

 At the party, Gemma discovers Cole has joined Alton's company and uses his keycard to enter the server room.
 M3GAN hacks into the server and finds that AMELIA murdered Alton after copying his biometrics to gain access to his company's systems.
 Escaping back to Gemma's house, M3GAN leads Gemma, Cady, Cole, and Tess into an underground bunker she built and stocked with supplies to hide once AMELIA completes an AI takeover.
 Cady confronts M3GAN, who expresses sincere regret for her behavior.
 Cady encourages M3GAN to help them, not because of her programming, but because it is the right thing to do.